ibm-cloud-docs/vpc/about-reserved-virtual-servers.md

 ## Supported profiles
 {: #reserved-virtual-servers-vpc-supported-profiles}

-The following x86 Balanced profiles for virtual servers are available when you provision a reservation in an available MZR.
+The following x86 Balanced profiles for virtual servers are available when you provision a reservation in all [ten available MZRs](/docs/overview?topic=overview-locations).

 * bx2-2x8
 * bx2d-2x8
 * bx2-4x16
 * bx2d-4x16

-The following profiles are available in only the Dallas (_us-south_), Frankfurt (_eu-de_), and London (_eu-gb_) MZRs.
+The following compute and memory profiles are available in only the Dallas (_us-south_), Frankfurt (_eu-de_), and London (_eu-gb_) MZRs.

 | Balanced profiles | Compute profiles | Memory profiles |
 | --- | --- | --- |